Pet Insurance Blog

 Step 3: Pay Insurance Premium

-On a month-to-month basis, pet insurance works most like renter's insurance.
+On a month-to-month basis, pet insurance works most like renters' insurance.
 You pay a monthly premium to your insurer for coverage.

 Your premium is the fee you must pay each month (or year) to keep your insurance policy active.
 A higher monthly premium typically means you're paying for more coverage, so you shouldn't always go for the plan that has the lowest premium.
 Still, a plan with a low premium might be your best option if you're on a tight budget.

-💡 PRO TIP: If you need to save on monthly costs (your premium), you customize your plan and lower the reimbursement rate, lower the limit, or raise the deductible.
+💡 PRO TIP: If you need to save on monthly costs (your premium), you can customize your plan and lower the reimbursement rate, lower the limit, or raise the deductible.
 Some insurers will increase your premium as your pet ages or after you have filed a claim.
 Pawlicy Advisor provides a Lifetime Pricing Score to help predict such costs.

 Step 4: Visit the Vet